What: Manage paper submission, review and selection, and the establishment of the final technical program for a

 Set guidelines for managing the quality of the technical program.

 Set a schedule that allows enough time for writing, reviewing, selecting, formatting, and publishing the conference papers.
-Publish all important dates on the Web site and in the Call for Papers so authors can meet deadlines.
+Publish all important dates on the website and in the Call for Papers so authors can meet deadlines.
+If deadlines are extended, contact IEEE Meetings, Conferences & Events (MCE) to update your conference record and references in IEEE search and social media tools.
 Schedule dates for:

 The Call for Papers is a public solicitation of papers for the conference.
 Unless you are limiting the conference to invited speakers, you must publish a Call for Papers.

 The Technical Program Committee manages the paper-review process.
 Select independent reviewers who are knowledgeable in the subject area of the conference.
 The number of reviewers depends upon the estimated number of expected submissions and accepted papers.

-IEEE requires all publications to be submitted to a plagiarism-detection process prior to being uploaded to Xplore to ensure originality of the content.
+IEEE requires all publications to be submitted to a plagiarism-detection process prior to being uploaded to IEEE Xplore to ensure originality of content.
 Organizers are encouraged to sign up for CrossCheck, a plagiarism-detection tool that is offered at no cost to all IEEE publications.
-The Technical Program Chair will determine when the plagiarism checking will occur, whether at submission or upon acceptance.
+The Technical Program Chair can determine when the plagiarism checking will occur, whether at submission or upon acceptance.

-If IEEE is unable to confirm that a conference's proceedings has been screened using CrossCheck, then staff will run the proceedings through CrossCheck prior to posting in Xplore.
-The organizer will be notified of any problematic papers detected and held from posting in Xplore and will be responsible for notifying authors of the decision to remove the paper.
+If IEEE is unable to confirm that conference papers have been screened using CrossCheck, then IEEE will use for the conference CrossCheck prior to posting in IEEE Xplore.
+The organizer will be notified of any problematic papers detected and held from Xplore.
+The conference will be responsible for notifying authors of the decision to remove the paper.

 The Technical Program Chair coordinates with the Conference Publication Chair to provide authors with instructions for submitting papers for publication in IEEE Xplore.
 The Conference Publication Chair submits the IEEE Publication Form and manages the production of conference publications.

 The Technical Program Chair provides authors with information needed to transfer the copyright for their papers to IEEE.
 All papers copyrighted to IEEE should be registered through the Electronic Copyright Form (eCF).
 The Technical Program Chair: